Dear CAS Collectors:

 Dear Renee:

-Ceramic Arts Studio of Madison closed in 1955, founder Reuben Sand briefly
+Arts Studio of Madison closed in 1955, founder Reuben Sand briefly moved the

 “I